| |

 0==0==0==0==0

-The following three pictures show a new 8spd
+The following pictures show a new 8spd

 Shimano XT shifter with an optical gear display.
 In order to fit all